suffolklibraries/sljekyll/_events/chantry-2020-01-16-cancer-support.md

 Cancer patients, carers, friends and family are invited to our monthly cancer support group.
 Swap tips, experiences and receive support in a relaxed environment with hot drinks and cake.

-[Jumpstart January](/jumpstart-january/) is our month-long celebration of everything we do to help with your wellbeing.
+[Jumpstart January](/jumpstart-january/) is a month dedicated to everything we do to help with your wellbeing.